Philip Tear

-Jaan Philip Tear (born 16 August 1998) is a Swedish footballer who plays as a goalkeeper for Portuguese club Tondela.
+Jaan Philip Tear (born 16 August 1998) is a Swedish professional footballer who plays as a goalkeeper for Portuguese Campeonato de Portugal side Portimonense B.

 Career

 Tear started his career with Swedish sixth tier side FC Djursholm.
 In 2016, he signed for Rayo Cantabria in the Spanish fourth tier.

-In 2021, Tear signed for Portuguese top flight club Tondela.
+In 2021, Tear signed a two-year deal with Primeira Liga club Tondela.
+In June 2023, Tondela announced Tear's departure from the club, after his contract expired.